 In addition to her roles of researcher and associate professor, Dr. Reese also serves as a Health Professions Advisor, advising students who are interested in attending medical, veterinary, dental and other health professional schools (other than nursing).
 She is committed to providing an atmosphere of encouragement and support to STEM women.

 This nurturing environment is what makes women's colleges so successful: colleges for women offer excellent academics while encouraging personal growth.
-This is t
+This is the main reason I consider women's colleges to be the best-kept secret in higher education today.

 Continue reading my blog post on The Huffington Post.
 Enjoy!